Boom

 Named after the UGA’s beloved bulldog mascot, Boom isn’t exactly charging the field… but give her time.
 This gentle girl is more of a slow build than a kickoff return, and once she trusts you, her presence lands in that soft, steady way that makes a house feel like home.

-Boom has clearly had a rough start, and she’s still figuring out that the world can be kind.
-She’s shy and can be unsure with new people at first, but don’t mistake that for disinterest — her tail is usually wagging the whole time.
-She warms up thoughtfully and on her own timeline, and when she does, it’s incredibly sweet.
+Boom has clearly had a rough start.
+She can be a little shy and can be unsure with new people at first, but don’t mistake that for disinterest.
+Her tail is usually wagging the whole time.
+She won't seek your attention but if you offer it, she's all in.
 Every couple of hours she’ll quietly emerge from her crate just to ask for some pets, then happily retreat back to rest.
 It’s heartbreakingly adorable.

 She’s low-energy and proudly so.
 Boom is a couch potato who excels at cuddling, lounging, and supervising naps.
-She’s crate trained, mostly house-trained (a few early nerves aside), and easy to live with overall.
-Leash skills are still a work in progress, but she’s calm and not reactive.
-With other dogs, she’s polite and indifferent — happy to say hi, not interested in chaos.
+She’s crate trained, mostly house-trained, and easy to live with overall.
+Leash skills are still a work in progress.
+She pulls and zigzags a bit but is totally manageable.
+And other dogs?
+She looooooves them.
+Boom is always eager to say hi and initiate play.

 Boom would thrive in a patient, calm home that understands trust is something you earn.
 She doesn’t need saving — she needs someone lucky enough to be chosen by her.
 And once she does?
 That’s a win worth celebrating.